TantanThecoder/TheZeroDayZooKeepers_StarterKit/README.md

 ### Cryptography Commands

 The Cryptography script is initiated by typing 'cipher' or 'keygen' after the ` python run.py ` command depending on which of the 2 you wanna run.
-The cipher module assumes by default that the file to be decryted or encrypted lies in the same folder as the 'cipher.py' file.!
+The cipher module assumes by default that the file to be decryted or encrypted aswell as key files lies in the folder with path: Program/Cipher/Cipher_files, this can be altered with configurations given in chapter 5: [Configuration](#configuration).
+All files stored in Cipher_files are gitignored by default to make sure you dont push them by accident.

 #### Command Format cipher